The question “What do women want?” is one people have asked since the beginning of time.

 You can probably guess what that is — to cuddle.

-Many women believe that men only want to get them into bed for a no-strings-attached night where they sneak out in the morning after silently finding their car keys.
+Many women believe that men only want to get them into bed for a no-strings-attached night where they sneak out the morning after.
 Of course, this assumption is understandable.
 From Ashley Madison to Tinder, getting online has nearly become synonymous with getting it on: In short, hook up culture is everywhere.

 We recently ran a survey polling around 10,000 single guys, asking them this one question: “What do you want most out of your love life?”